Posted on

 tree planting george high school precious tree project

 The school is located in LeVallia, George, and was established in 1947.
 It currently has approximately 1600 learners (Grade 8 to Grade 12) with a school hostel which provides student accommodation for a limited number of learners.
-The school is a public secondary school, is a no-fee institution and relies on the limited funds provided by the Dpt. of Education.
+The school is a public secondary school, is a no-fee institution and relies on the limited funds provided by the Department of Education.
 Community fundraising to bring in additional income into the school is required but opportunities to do so are limited from within the community itself.

 There are a number of existing trees around the school grounds but many of them are non-indigenous trees.
 A number of the latter have been chopped down and the trunks used as seating for the learners around the school grounds.